Town of Banff

 05. Hike Tunnel Mountain

-This moderate hiking trail snakes up Tunnel Mountain for a sprawling view over the town of Banff and surrounding mountains.
-This 5 km round-trip hike takes approximately 2 hours and can be hiked year-round.
-If visiting in winter, be sure to pack crampons and a picnic for the lookout.
+This moderate hiking trail winds up to the summit of Tunnel Mountain, offering panoramic views of the town of Banff and the surrounding mountains.
+This 5 km round-trip hike takes about 2 hours and can be done year-round.
+If you visit in winter, be sure to bring crampons or snowshoes and a picnic to enjoy at the summit.

 • Lake Minnewanka